UmbrellaCrow612/fluf/scripts/README.md

 - build frontend angular code
 - build desktop code
+- Set any linux perms for extenal binarys packages i use
 - put them both into a app folder
 - copy bin desktop folder as wel
 - asar the app files